AsoStrife/Delaunay-Triangulation/README.md

 By considering circumscribed spheres, the notion of Delaunay triangulation extends to three and higher dimensions.
 Generalizations are possible to metrics other than Euclidean distance.
 However, in these cases a Delaunay triangulation is not guaranteed to exist or be unique.
 [Wikipedia: Delaunay Triangulation](https://en.wikipedia.org/wiki/Delaunay_triangulation)

-Main Features about Delaunay Triangulation algorithm
+Main Features about My Delaunay Triangulation Algorithm
 -------
 - Efficient way to find in which triangle a point lies.
 - A point can be totaly inside on a triangle or can lie in one of three edges.
 - A point can be insert only once.
 Instead of using the vector of points to check if point already exist, I use the Dag, in order to save time and CPU clock.
 - Iterative Dag navigation instead of recursive way to avoid some crash and segmentation faults.
 - Access to the adjacent triangles and the corresponding Dag node in O(1)

+For more detail about the  implementation check the code!
+It's all documented with the **Doxygen Standard**.

 Installation
 -------------